SpaceFox2050/Resources/Card-Shuffler/about-shuffler.md

 # Introduction

-The overhand shuffle has not be added and will be when it is finished

 There are three cars shuffler algorithms I made for my grade 9 science project on "What is the most efficient way to sufficiently shuffle a deck of cards from factory state?"